xeokeri/XAILibrary/README.md

 * If the image isn't cached, pull from the URL.
 * Fade in on successful image load.
 * Support for image cache flushing based on date stamp.
 Defaults to 7 days.
-* Support for max concurrent connections.
-Defaults to 10.

 ###Pending:
 * Update for ARC support.